GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% endDetails %}

-The following code sends the daily tip from the service worker to the content script.
+The final step is to add a message handler to our service worker that replies the daily tip when requested from the content script.

 {% Label %}sw-api.js:{% endLabel %}